TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          By default, gets inserted after all the style definitions.

-         The :ts:`headerData` property contains any number of numeric keys, each representing one cObject.
+         The :typoscript:`headerData` property contains any number of numeric keys, each representing one cObject.
          Internally handled as PHP integer, maximum number is therefore restricted to :php:`PHP_INT_MAX`.

    Example